newrelic/developer-website/COMPONENT_GUIDE.md

 </Intro>
 ```

-If there is a more than plain text and a `<Video />` (such as a code snippet or another component) the content will be posted on the right side below the description.
+If there is a more than plain text and a `<Video />` (such as a code snippet or another component) the content will be posted on the left side below the description.

 ## Steps

-The `<Steps />` is a container for the individual `<Step />` components and will autonumber from top to bottom.
+The `<Steps />` is a required container for the individual `<Step />` components and will autonumber from top to bottom.

 ### Usage